dustinkredmond/FXTrayIcon/README.md

 </dependency>
 ```

-If using Gradle to build, add the below to your Gradle build file
+Or, if using Gradle to build, add the below to your Gradle build file

 ```groovy
 compile group: 'com.dustinredmond.fxtrayicon', name: 'FXTrayIcon', version: '2.3-RELEASE'